• Skip to primary navigation

 The vinaigrette here is a heady combo of soy and ginger, with an adjustable amount of heat.
 It's great with a bowl of rice and a few wilted greens, or whatever you want.

-This specific recipe I did for an issue of Make it Minnesota Magazine, which came out in 2018, if I remember correctly, I'm not exactly sure which issue, or I'd point you to it, but I am sure that grilled hen steaks are great, and this is a fun treatment for them if you want something new to try.
+This specific recipe I did for an issue of Make it Minnesota Magazine, which came out in 2018, if I remember correctly, I'm not exactly sure which issue, or I'd point you to it, but I am sure that grilled hen steaks are great, and this is a fun treatment for them if you want something new to try, and also works with chicken of the woods mushrooms if they're tender.

 Grilled hen of the woods mushroom with ginger soy vinaigrette recipe